chloe-gilligan/Gilligan_Putnam_Lab_Notebook/_posts/June_Goals.md

 - Checked on POC histo decalcifying
 - Lab meeting
-- Worked on DI water
+- Worked on DI water in aquarium room
 - POC Chlorophyll phys R and QC work

+20240606

+- Made 20% HCl solution
+- Changed out HCl solution for 20%
+- Chlorophyll quality control and coding
+- Working on trying to get code for outliers to work in R
+- Trained undergrads on sym counts
+- Helped Flo with Apex